Engin-Boot/visit-case-s1b11/README.md

 - Average daily footfalls in a week
 - Peak daily footfall in the last month

+### Average footfalls per hour, shown over a day
+Add the footfalls for a single day and divide the sum by number of working hours.
+In this case, assume working hours to be 4.
+The result has the columns - date, month, year and average footfall count for that day.

+### Average daily footfalls in a week
+Add the footfalls for a week and divide the sum by number of work days in a week.
+In this case, assume working days to be 7.
+A week starts on Monday and ends on Sunday.
+The result has the columns - start date of week, month, year and average footfall count for week.

+### Peak daily footfalls in the last month
+Calculate the daily footfalls for all days in the last month.
+The result is dates that have highest footfalls for that month.
+The result has the columns - date, month, year and peak footfall count.

 ## Extended Functionality

 Footfall sensors can malfunction.